fickludd/dinosaur/README.md

 # Dinosaur

 This repository contains the APACHE 2 licensed source code for the mass spectrometry MS1 feature detection tool Dinosaur.
 Dinosaur is an improved reimplementation of the feature finding algorithm of MaxQuant.
-For a description of the algorithm and how it was evaluated, we refer to the write paper
+For a description of the algorithm and how it was evaluated, we refer to the white paper

 ### Dinosaur: a refined open source peptide MS feature detector